canalplus/rx-player/doc/api/loadVideo_options.md

 _type_: ``string|undefined``

-Url of the smooth/DASH manifest.
-This is the only mandatory property if a ``transport`` has been set on instantiation.
-Else, ``url`` and ``transport`` are the only two needed properties to play a content without DRM.
+Url of the Smooth or DASH manifest.

+This property is mandatory.

 ### <a name="prop-transport"></a>transport